adastorm/CMPT304_FinalReview/CMPT 304 SHEEEET.md

 //connect MySQL
-vv
+$db = new mysqli('localhost', 'root', 'mmljar', 'bookstore');
 ```

 ---

 #### MySQL

-Exit a query
+Exit a query using

 - ```sql
-  \c
+  \c //Exit a query using
   ```

 Create a database